gregg-miskelly/MIEngine-wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio.md

 Microsoft and the .NET community have created a new version of .NET, .NET Core, which is designed to be cross-platform, modular, and optimized for the cloud.
 Visual Studio has obviously had support for developing .NET Core apps on Windows throughout the project, but debugging support on non-Windows platforms is new for the RC2 release.

 If you want to develop on the target device itself, you can use Visual Studio Code by following [these instructions](http://aka.ms/vscclrdebugger).
 But it is also possible to stay in Visual Studio and still debug to Linux or OSX.
-For day-to-day development, especially if you intend to deploy to a Linux Docker container, you should use the [Visual Studio Tools for Docker](https://visualstudiogallery.msdn.microsoft.com/0f5b2caa-ea00-41c8-b8a2-058c7da0b3e4) as soon as they ship their update with debugging support.
+For day-to-day development, especially if you intend to deploy to a Linux Docker container, you should use the [Visual Studio Tools for Docker](https://visualstudiogallery.msdn.microsoft.com/0f5b2caa-ea00-41c8-b8a2-058c7da0b3e4).

 In the future, more scenarios are likely to get a more 'on-road' experience from Visual Studio.
 But for now, for folks who want to play around with non-Docker scenarios, need to be able to attach to processes, or just want to get under the hood and see how things work, this wiki page should walk you through how to get things to work in an offroad manner.
 Pay attention as this will be a bit bumpy.